zenplus-health/flutter-plugins/packages/health/README.md

 - reading health data using the `getHealthDataFromTypes` method.
 - writing health data using the `writeHealthData` method.
 - writing workouts using the `writeWorkout` method.
+- writing mindfulness sessions using the `writeMindfulnessSession` method (native on Android, delegated on iOS).
 - writing meals on iOS (Apple Health) & Android using the `writeMeal` method.
 - writing audiograms on iOS using the `writeAudiogram` method.
 - writing blood pressure data using the `writeBloodPressure` method.